Re-energise Against Burnout

 Start with the body

+We all know that we should be eating a good breakfast.
+We should be turning in at a reasonable hour to get a full night’s rest.
+We should be fueling our bodies with nutritious food.
 But many of us simply don’t make an effort to take care of our bodies.
-There are various reasons for this: we don’t have time, or we don’t have the energy.
-Additionally, the benefits of physical health manifest themselves gradually, making it difficult for us to notice just how much of an effect a healthy lifestyle can have on our professional lives.
+There are various reasons for this: we don’t have time or we don’t have the energy, which makes it difficult for us to notice just how much of an effect a healthy lifestyle can have on our professional lives.

 Take care of the powerhouse

 Also, don’t multi-task.
-As tempting as it is to catch up on emails during a meeting, or listen to your voicemails while writing up a report, the experts say that our brain is at its most productive when it doesn’t have to juggle more than one request.
+As tempting as it is to catch up on emails during a meeting or listen to your voicemails while writing up a report, the experts say that our brain is at its most productive when it doesn’t have to juggle more than one request.

 The result: higher quality work produced in less time.